studioerabu/WishLister/README.md

 </div>

 ## Features
-* Add image, title, price and description
+* Add and edit image, title, price and description

 ## Notes
 * Core Data is being used to save data to local db